cdit-ma/SEM/README.md

 # logan
 logan is a lightweight, high performance, cross-platform, distributed hardware logging system.
-It is designed to aggregate system hardware performance metrics to enable analysis.
+It is designed to aggregate system hardware performance metrics to facilitate analysis.

 ##Supported Operating Systems:
 * Windows 7 (> Visual Studio 2015)